braidenm/Notes/README.md

 Username: user Password: password
 Username: admin Password: password

-* SimpleNotesREST: download the SimpleNotesREST.JAR file and run `java -jar SimpleNotesREST.jar &` on the terminal to use the curl commands for api calls
+* SimpleNotesREST: download the SimpleNotesREST.JAR file (SimpleNotesREST > SimpleNotesREST.JAR) and run `java -jar SimpleNotesREST.jar &` on the terminal to use the curl commands for api calls or test using PostMan

 * ngGitHubAPI: this is the angular frontend for the angular/issues api from github. download the file navigate to it and run `ng - serve -o &`